bussilab/bussilab.github.io/joinus.md

 ## Post-doctoral Fellowships

 We welcome applications from post-doctoral researchers.

-Our group is happy to support you in applying for external funding.
+- **Funded Positions**: Our group is funded by a [large scale FIS grant](./rnascale) for the 2026-2031 period, several post-doctoration positions available.
 - **Previous Fellowships**: We hosted MSCA and EMBO fellowships, and we are open to supporting these or other options.
 - **Internal Funding**: We routinely open positions funded by internal grants.
 Check [the news section](./news?query=%23joinus%7Cjoin+us) for open calls.
-- **External Funding**: Our group is funded by a [large scale FIS grant](./rnascale), several post-doctoration positions available.

 ---